Article I

 Placebo is a situation where expectations trigger real biological processes in the brain.

-The brain, based on mindset or conviction in a specific outcome:
+The brain, based on mindset or belief in a specific outcome:

 • activates dopamine systems (motivation, drive),

-• works with neurotransmitters such as serotonin or oxytocin.
+• works with neurotransmitters such as serotonin and oxytocin.

-A person actually functions differently.
-Not because they are "convincing themselves," but because their brain received a clear signal: this makes sense, here it’s worth putting in effort.
+their brain received a clear signal: this makes sense, it’s worth the effort.

-👉 Belief as a mental expectation of an outcome.
+👉 Belief as mental expectation of an outcome:

 • belief in one’s own abilities,